 Mr. Buron is a member of the boards of directors of the NEOMED Institute and Oxfam Québec and mentors with the Association of Québec Women in Finance mentoring program.

-Max joined the Cancer Research Society as President and CEO in January 2017.
-Previously he was President and CEO and co-founder of NEOMED.
-Prior to NEOMED, he was President and Founder of CQDM (a pre-competitive consortium in drug discovery in Montreal), where he played a critical role in aligning emerging innovations from both academic institutions and SMEs with the needs of the industry.
+Since December 2018, Max Fehlmann has appointed President and Scientific Director of the Institut de recherches cliniques de Montréal (IRCM).
+Previously President and CEO of the Cancer Research Society, Max Fehlmann was also President and CEO of the NEOMED Institute and, prior to that, President and founder of CQDM (a pre-competitive consortium in drug discovery in Montreal), where he played a critical role in aligning emerging innovations from both academic institutions and SMEs with the needs of the industry.
 During his career, Max has been deeply involved in the three fundamental pillars associated with the NEOMED Institute, namely academic research (Forgarty International Fellow at Harvard Medical School, Professor of Pharmacology at the University of Nice in France, Research Director at INSERM in France, with over 200 peer-reviewed publications), SME management (Founder and CEO of Aster Biotechnologies in France and CEO of Chronogen in Montreal), and pharma R&D (Vice President R&D for Zambon Group in Italy).

 Max holds a PhD in Biochemistry from Université Laval, a Doctorate in Sciences from the University of Nice (France), and an MBA from HEC-CPA at Sophia Antipolis (France).